Agoric/agoric-sdk/README.md

 Until we change this, to build everything else without a Go install, just edit the top-level `package.json` and remove `packages/cosmic-swingset` from the `workspaces` clause.

+We recommend Go `1.13`.
+The `1.12` release will work, but it will modify `packages/cosmic-swingset/go.mod` upon each build (by adding a dependency upon `appengine`).
+The `1.13` release will leave the `go.mod` file correctly unmodified.